DePINC/white-paper/README.md

 `sudo apt install texlive-xetex`

+macOS:

+You need to install inkscape, texlive before compiling.
+Please use brew to install them:

+`brew install texlive inkscape`

 ### Compile

 After the required tools are installed, please type `make` to compile and generate the pdf file.